xaya/xaya_docs/interface.md

 case, the game engine can try to recover by requesting updates from an older state that it has in its archive, or by syncing from scratch in the worst case.

+For cases where the sequence of updates for the full request is very long (e.g. when a game is synced from scratch), Xaya Core may decide to send only a part of the updates.
+In that case, the value of `toblock` returned from the RPC indicates to which target block updates have been triggered.
+Once those have been received, the game daemon should send another `game_sendupdates` request for the remaining blocks and continue to do so until it has arrived at its desired target block.

 **NOTE:** After sending a `game_sendupdates` request, a game engine should only process notifications with the corresponding `reqtoken` until it is up-to-date